 Student Disability Services

-- Interpreter services for the deaf or hearing impaired (advanced notice is required).
+- Interpreter services for the deaf or hearing impaired (advance notice is required)

 - Visual aids

 - Voice recorders and batteries for use in classrooms

 How is a disability defined?

 According to ADA (Americans w/Disabilities Act), “Disability” is defined as:

 (1) a physical or mental impairment that substantially limits one or more major life activities of the individual;

 (2) a record of a substantially limiting impairment or;